-If an estate contains a closely held business interest that comprises more than 35 percent of the value of the adjusted gross estate, the estate may qualify for deferral of the estate tax if an election under Internal Revenue Code (or IRC is previously defined) 6166 is made.
+If an estate contains a closely held business interest that comprises more than 35 percent of the value of the adjusted gross estate, the estate may qualify for deferral of the estate tax if an election under Section 6166 is made.
 The law allows the estate taxes attributable to the closely held business interest (along with interest) to be paid over a time period of up to 14 years rather than being due nine months after date of death.
-The election is a statutory tax deferral mechanism; if you meet the requirements as laid out in the statute, the IRS has to grant deferral.
+The election is a statutory tax deferral mechanism; if you meet the requirements as laid out in the statute, the IRS must grant the deferral.
 If an estate is planning to use this option, it is important to confirm that the business interest will qualify prior to your death.